Creative Expressions 2025 Skip to main content

 Musical Composition

-Originality and Creativity25 PointsThe music piece must be an original composition that is appealing to a BYU–Hawaii student audience.
+Originality and Creativity25 PointsMusic piece must be an original composition that is appealing to a BYU–Hawaii student audience.

-Technical Skill20 PointsThe musical composition must demonstrate creative use of melody, harmony, and rhythm.
+Technical Skill20 PointsMusical composition must demonstrate creative use of melody, harmony, and rhythm.

-Emotional Impact15 PointsThe compositions evoke emotion related to peacemaking and are engaging and moving for the audience.
+Emotional Impact15 PointsThe musical piece is engaging and moving for the audience.

-Presentation 10 PointsPerformance needs to be polished and professional.
-Performers need to be well-prepared and expressive.
+Presentation 10 PointsMusic submission needs to be polished and professional.

 Art

-Originality and Creativity25 pointsArtwork must be unique, and innovative, and must demonstrate originality.
+Originality and Creativity25 pointsArtwork must be unique, innovative, and must demonstrate originality.

-Technical Skill20 PointsArtwork executed with technical proficiency in the chosen medium (painting, sculpting, digital art, textile, etc.) and elements of art (line, color, texture, form, etc.) are used effectively.
+Technical Skill20 PointsArtwork executed with technical proficiency in the chosen medium (painting, sculpture, digital art, textile, etc.) and elements of art (line, color, texture, form, etc.) used effectively.

-Emotional Impact15 PointsThe artwork evokes emotions related to peace and peacemaking.
-It is engaging and thought-provoking for the viewers.
+Emotional Impact15 PointsArtwork evokes emotions related to theme and is engaging and thought provoking for the viewer.

-Presentation10 PointsThe artwork is presented in a professional manner (framed, mounted, or displayed appropriately) and includes a brief artist description explaining the connection to the theme.
+Presentation10 PointsArtwork presented in a professional manner (framed, mounted, or displayed appropriately) and includes a brief artist description explaining the connection to the theme.

 Creative Writing

-Originality and Creativity25 PointsWritten pieces must be original and innovative.
+Originality and Creativity25 PointsWritten piece must be original and innovative.
 Must demonstrate creative thinking and unique perspective.

-Emotional Impact15 PointsThe writing evokes emotions related to peace and peacemaking.
-It is engaging and memorable for the readers.
+Emotional Impact15 PointsWriting evokes emotions related to theme.
+It is engaging and memorable for the reader.

-Presentation 10 PointsWriting is presented professionally (typed, double-spaced, APA format, with a title, BYUH ID, and author name).
+Presentation 10 PointsWriting is presented in a professional manner (typed, double-spaced, APA format, with a title, and BYUH ID).
 It includes a brief written statement explaining the connection to the theme.